paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 Getting back on track, let me show you some tips and tricks on how to improve your coding with the use of AI, without letting it get in the way of thinking and logical planning that you are used to.
 The goal is to allow adding these tools to your existing workflow while not replacing it.

-The following tips are a mix of practices and configurations that, and despite the examples, should be applicable to whatever your choice of AI tools is.
+The following tips are a mix of practices and configurations that, despite the examples, should be applicable to whatever your choice of AI tools is.

 ### My toolset